Description: Rhizomatous perennial herbs with branching stems, rooting at nodes, woody at base.

 Leaves dense, crowded along stems, base expanded into scarious imbricate sheath.

 Inflorescences axillary, condensed, bracteate umbel-like racemes, on filiform scapes; pedicels subtended by imbricate, scarious bracts.
 Tepals free, equal, elliptic, 3-veined, not twisting after flowering, persistent, ovate, white.
 Stamens 6, inserted at base of perianth; filaments about as long as perianth; filaments filiform; anthers introrse, basifixed, dehiscing by longitudinal slits.
 Ovules 2 or 3 per loculus; style curved, about as long as stamens; stigma subcapitate.

 Fruit a capsule, partly enclosed by persistent perianth; seeds ovoid, smooth, black.

 Distribution and occurrence: World: 1 species, endemic Australia.
-Australia: 1 species, endemic.
+Australia: 1 species, endemic to NSW.

 Formerly included in Anthericaceae but now considered to be most closely related to Borya (not in NSW).

 Text by S. McCune & D. W. Hardin (1993); edited KL Wilson (Jume 2013)